instantbox/instantbox/README.md

 To access the temporary server address, you can choose a favorite system here, and then the system will automatically create the system's container, and automatically open a new web page into the web shell interaction.

 - currently support Ubuntu14.04, 16.04, 18.04;CentOS6.10;CentOS7;Alpine Latest.
-- please note that pop-up Windows are allowed.
+- please note that pop-up windows are allowed.

-## How to deploy super-inspire?/ how dispose?
+## How to deploy super-inspire?

-If you think the experience provided by the official server is too slow, welcome to deploy one yourself.
+If you think the experience provided by the official server is too slow, welcome to deploy one yourself!
 It's very easy to deploy a super-inspire, and you need to have the following environment:

 1. Linux system with docker, Ubuntu:16.04 is recommended